rcl-cloudtnt/docs/subscription/stripe-subscription.md

 ## Activate a Trial Subscription

 {: .information }
-Payment and Credit Cards are handled solely by Stripe and no credit card numbers are collected, viewed or stored by the  VC Issuer Platform website.
+Payment and Credit Cards are handled solely by Stripe and no credit card numbers are collected, viewed or stored by the  RCL CloudTnT platform.
 Your Credit Card information is secured by [Stripe](https://stripe.com/).

 You must activate a subscription before the trial period ends to be able to continue using the application.